 Often shortened to LTV, this vital information is the projected value of a customer during their entire relationship with your organization.
-A basic way to measure LTV is to subtract the cost to acquire and serve the customer from the customer revenue, although there may be other variables you need to consider that are specific to your business model or industry.
+A basic way to measure LTV is to subtract the cost to acquire and serve the customer from the customer revenue.
+However, there may be other variables you need to consider that are specific to your business model or industry.

 Landing page conversion rates

 Landing pages are one of the main strategies that your company can use to generate leads.
-To gauge your conversion rate, you’ll need to compare how many people are visiting the landing page, and compare it to how many people actually sign up or decide to further engage with your company.
+To gauge your conversion rate, you’ll need to compare how many people visit the landing page and compare it to how many people actually sign up or decide to further engage with your company.
 This can be challenging to optimize, so make sure you’re experimenting with segmentation, channel alignment, and the potential value of your locked content.

 Lead average score

 This is a KPI that isn’t necessarily trackable by everyone but is particularly useful for companies that already implement lead scoring strategies.
-The lead average score is a good way to gauge the overall health and quality of your generated leads.
-It can give you insight into whether a particular marketing campaign generated higher quality leads, or whether other similar factors had an impact.
+The lead average score is a good way to gauge your generated leads’ overall health and quality.
+It can give you insight into whether a particular marketing campaign generated higher quality leads or whether other similar factors had an impact.

 You may be attracting the right kinds of leads, but it’s important to keep a large and steady flow of incoming information.
-The more valuable leads that you’re able to provide, the more money your company makes, and the more you are able to satisfy and generate trust in your customers.
+The more valuable leads you’re able to provide, the more money your company makes, and the more you can satisfy and generate trust in your customers.